Implementing server-side malware scanning with ClamAV in Node.js

 Setting up ClamAV on your server

 Before integrating ClamAV with Node.js, install it on your server.
-Here's how to do it on Ubuntu:
+Use the following commands on Ubuntu:

 sudo apt-get update